 West North East is the debut full-length poetry collection by Matthew Clegg.
-A beautifully produced 96-page hardback book, it is available from Longbarrow Press for £12 (+ P&P).
+A beautifully produced 96-page hardback book, it is available from Longbarrow Press for £12.
 You can order the book securely by clicking on the relevant button above.

 West North East is a book in three parts, each comprising a different approach to ideas of crisis, journey and imaginative crossing.
 Fugue presents a journey from the periphery towards points off the map.
 Edgelands charts a border territory, while Chinese Lanterns finds the Edgelands poet returning changed (or estranged) before preparing for a new departure.
 West North East is an impossible compass direction: a direction only manifest in an imagined or re-imagined world.

-The Navigators, Matthew Clegg’s second collection, is now available from Longbarrow Press (published 13 May 2015).
-Click on the relevant button above to order the book.
-A beautifully produced 128-page hardback, it explores the portals that connect time and place, and meditates on the element of water, as it moves through both.
+The Navigators, Matthew Clegg’s second collection, explores the portals that connect time and place, and meditates on the element of water, as it moves through both.
 The poems triangulate mental journeys between past, present and projected future.
 They draw on the dynamic physical geography of Cumbria and the East Yorkshire coast and on the life (and afterlife) of the canals of Leeds and Mexborough.
 Click here to visit the microsite for the book, and to read (and listen to) a selection of poems from The Navigators.

 Here’s a short film for the West North East poem ‘Because I was Nobody’, filmed on location in East Leeds: